influxdata/docs-v2/content/v2.0/cloud/pricing-calculator.md

     name: Pricing calculator
 ---

-Use the {{< cloud-name >}} pricing calculator to estimate costs by adjusting your number of devices, plugins, users, dashboards, writes, and retention.
+Use the {{< cloud-name >}} pricing calculator to estimate costs for the Pay As You Go plan by adjusting your number of devices, plugins, users, dashboards, writes, and retention.
 Default configurations include:

 | Configuration                      | Hobby  | Standard | Professional | Enterprise |